britneysaw/britneysaw.github.io/index.md

 Hi, I’m Britney!
 I recently graduated from the **National University of Singapore** with a degree in **Data Science and Analytics**.

-I’m a **curious, motivated learner** who values a balance between *fun* and *personal growth*.
-Right now, I'm working on:
+I’m a **motivated and curious** individual who values continuous growth and meaningful challenges.
+Currently, I'm working on:
-1. A Tableau dashboard visualizing expenses from my six-month exchange program in the Netherlands.
+1. A web interface to help people find car parks around Singapore, using the OneMap API by the Singapore Land Authority.
-2. An interface to help people find car parks around Singapore.
+2. A Retrieval-Augmented Generation (RAG) pipeline that transforms file content into presentation-ready slide decks.

 In my free time, I enjoy cooking, exploring musical instruments, and most recently, I've been training for a marathon.